Kolyma Tales: Style

-Shalamov attempted to mix fact and fiction, which leads to the book being something of a historical novel.
-The style used is similar to Chekhov's, in which a story is told objectively and leaves the readers to make their own interpretations.
-Often brutal and shocking, the matter-of-fact style makes them appear more hard-hitting than using a sensationalist style.
+Shalamov described his writing style as an emotional non-fiction, where every story "is absolutely true" and has "the authenticity of the document".
+Shalamov was described as writing "with cool, artful realism, without melodrama or preaching.
+He observes almost clinically, and in fact worked as a medical assistant in the surgical department of a camp hospital."
+For example, he started a short story about the final hours of poet Osip Mandelstam in a transit camp from:

-Shalamov said that he considered his teachers not Tolstoy, of whom he was very critical, or other classic writers, but the modernists Andrei Bely and Aleksey Remizov.
+Shalamov said he considered his teachers to be modernist writers Andrei Bely and Aleksey Remizov.
 Shalamov himself thought that after the crimes and key moments of the 20th century, art - and the human being itself - must be rethought, and that writers should find a new form, adequate to it: "In the new prose - after Hiroshima, after Auschwitz and Kolyma, after wars and revolutions - everything didactic should be rejected.
 Art does not have a right to preach.
 Art neither ennobles nor improves people.
 Art is a way of life, not a way of understanding life.
 In other words, it is a document... a prose lived through like a document."